 Once vendor approves the tier request, the customer request can move forward through the standard fulfillment flow.
 Following requests that involve the same tier will refer to the same Tier Configuration, i.e. it is only required to supply tier-related information once.

 Vendors can also define fulfillment tier parameters. this is quite useful when vendor must provision the reseller in their systems and store certain unique identifiers in Connect Required by the following requests of the same tier.

-Note that tier parameters are calculated relative to the effective tier, i.e. the same reseller may act as both tier-2 and tier-1 in different scenarios while selling assets to different end-customers.
+Note that tier parameters are calculated relative to the effective tier, i.e. the same reseller may act as both tier-2 and tier-1 in different scenarios while selling subscriptions to different end-customers.

-In Connect, assets are created and modified using regular requests of the fulfillment queue of the following types:
+In Connect, subscriptions are created and modified using regular requests of the fulfillment queue of the following types:

 Tier Configurations are created and modified using tier-requests, the key difference with the standard fulfillment queue is that tier-requests are not associated with the product items.
 The following tier-request types are supported.

-Since Tier configurations are required to fulfill an asset request, requests might get into the special “Tiers Setup” status that is used to park all fulfillment requests that involve a given tier while tier configuration is not complete.
+Since Tier configurations are required to fulfill a subscription request, requests might get into the special “Tiers Setup” status that is used to park all fulfillment requests that involve a given tier while tier configuration is not complete.
 This introduces the following new status in the requests state transition diagram:

 When a new request with tier parameters is created, Connect checks either associates it with existing tier configurations or creates new ones.
 In case tier configuration exists, it will be shown in the Parameters tab of the request details: